WICG/performance-memory/explainer.md

   [SameObject] readonly attribute MemoryInfo memory;
 }

+// Any or all of these values may be |null| if:
+//  - The browser is unable to provide accurate information due to
+//    implementation limitations.
-// If the process hosting the current frame has ever hosted frames from a
+//  - Exposing the information could leak information across frames from
+//    different origins.
-// different origin, all values will be |null|. interface MemoryInfo {
+interface MemoryInfo {
   // All private memory being used by the process hosting the site. readonly attribute unsigned long? privateMemoryFootprint;